 Launching a start-up can be an exhilarating experience.
-However, there's a difference between launching a startup and being able to grow a startup so that it becomes a long-term success.
+However, there's a difference between launching an enterprise and being able to grow a small business so that it becomes a long-term success.
 The key to success is ensuring your small business marketing activity is working efficiently and effectively to build an audience for you.

-If it was so easy to successfully run a startup, everyone would be doing it.
+If small business marketing was easy, everyone would be successful first time.
 Oftentimes what happens is that when a startup is launched, its founders tend to get overzealous with their efforts to monetize its products and services, while failing to build a solid foundation from which the startup can actually be a viable company in the future.

-While running a startup presents many unique challenges, the reality is that its growth starts with one thing: building an audience or user base.
+While running a small business presents many unique challenges, the reality is that its growth starts with one thing: marketing to build an audience.

 If this remains the focus (assuming that the service or product that the startup offers is also up-to-par), success will surely follow.